goncamateus/patocin/perception/README.md

 This method is more sofisticated than the previous one, but note that it stills use techniques from classic image processing.
 For detailed information, check out the step by step jupyter notebook in the Advanced lane detection folder.
 The Advanced Lane Detection consists in a five step pipeline as shown below:

-1. Warp the image to a bird's eye view
+1. Warp the image to a bird's eye view.
-2. Change the color space to HSV
+2. Change the color space to HSV?
-3. Threshold the lanes by the color (yellow and white)
+3. Threshold the lanes by the color (yellow and white).
-4. Find lane beginning using histogram
+4. Find lane beginning using histogram.
 5. From the lane start position, use successive windows to find the entire lane.
-6. Fit a third degree polynomial courve to the points inside the windows
+6. Fit a third degree polynomial curve to the points inside the windows.

 This method can be tested using manual control:
 ```